swaldman/mill-daemon/README.md

   will strive to delete the file when your process terminates.

-  _**Note**: If you are running daemons under_ systemd _, this is just a nice-to-have backstop._ systemd _will try to delete the PID file when your process terminates without need for any intervention._
+  _**Note**: If you are running daemons under_ systemd _, this is just a nice-to-have backstop._ systemd _will try to delete the PID file when your process terminates without your intervention._

 * By default, the daemon subprocess inherits the `mill` launcher's standard-in and standard-out.
   That gives _systemd_ control over where they should be directed, and is usually what you want.